malie.io Pokémon Trading Card Game export format

 Although unused in the current scope of this specification, POKEMON_2001 represents the redesigned Japanese back while POCKET_MONSTERS_1996 represents the classic Japanese design.

 This field requires some coordination from a standards authority contrary to our stated goal; however, the design of the back is unlikely to change very often and it should not pose a problem in practice.
+The World Championships card backs are updated every year, but follow a predictable pattern - generally WORLD_CHAMPIONSHIPS plus the year, and if needed, a disambiguating color.

 foil (object, Optional)